forsyde/aesa-radar/docs/text/20_AtomImpl.md

 abstraction principle inherent to a functional programming language [@backus-1978]: each layer defines at least one higher order function that is able to take a function (i.e. abstraction) from another layer as an argument and to lift it within its own domain.
-To nepicture the interaction between layers, consider @fig:video-chain-spec where, although we use the same `farm` vector skeleton and `comb` synchronous (SY) process constructor, the two different compositions describe two different (albeit semantically equivalent) systems: the first one is instantiating a farm network of SY
+To picture the interaction between layers, consider @fig:video-chain-spec where, although we use the same `farm` vector skeleton and `comb` synchronous (SY) process constructor, the two different compositions describe two different (albeit semantically equivalent) systems: the first one is instantiating a farm network of SY